tvcutsem/harmony-reflect/README.md

 This is a shim for the ECMAScript-Harmony [reflection module](http://wiki.ecmascript.org/doku.php?id=harmony:reflect_api).

-After loading `reflect.js`, the following methods/objects are patched to be able to recognize emulated direct proxies:

-    Object.{freeze,seal,preventExtensions}
-    Object.{isFrozen,isSealed,isExtensible}
-    Object.getPrototypeOf
-    Object.prototype.valueOf
-    Object.getOwnPropertyDescriptor
-    Proxy
+After loading

+    <script src="reflect.js"></script>

-In addition, a global object `Reflect` is defined that houses the functions from the ES-Harmony `reflect` module.
+a global object `Reflect` is defined that contains the functions from the ES-Harmony `reflect` module (see below).

-The `Proxy` object follows the newer [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) spec.
-To create a direct proxy, call:
+The `Proxy` object is also updated to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) spec.
+To create such a proxy, call:

     var proxy = Proxy(target, handler)